datajerk/ctf-write-ups/redpwnctf2020/kevin-higgs/README.md

 0xff8b6770│+0x001c: 0x00000000
 ```

-If you look at stack before the exit `$esp` was pointing to `0xff8b6768`, but now is pointing to `0xff8b6754`, a difference of 20 bytes.
+If you look at stack before the exit, `$esp` was pointing to `0xff8b6768`, but now is pointing to `0xff8b6754`, a difference of 20 bytes.
 We cannot write our payload above the stack, it'll get smashed by normal code execution.
 And we cannot simply have `exit@plt` `jmp` to the stack since the NX is enabled.
-We will need to find a gadget that will move `$esp` to our exploit code and then on `ret` execute our ROP chain.
+We will need to find a gadget that will move `$esp` to our exploit and then on `ret` execute our ROP chain.

 There are many `add esp, 0xNN; ret;` gadgets in `libc`, we just need to find one that moves the pointer at least 20 bytes, but not too far: